Sunflowers, sugar snap peas, poppies, leaf lettuce, broccoli, pumpkins…if it grows in the Bay Area, we can grow it in our garden!

 Edison’s organic garden is a hands-on place to apply lessons and have real-life experiences that get kids excited about learning.
 Visits to the garden teach absorbing lessons about observation and investigation, life cycles, problem-solving, recycling and teamwork.
 Students visit the garden for a new lesson each month, with topics as varied as chickens, intercropping, soil ph level and weather measurements.
 Along the way, they plant crops, pull and compost weeds, amend soil, harvest crops and eat and share vegetables and herbs they’ve grown themselves.

 Through the support of many parent volunteers and community organizations, working with teachers and other school staff, we have kept our garden program growing for almost ten years and plan look forward to many more bountiful harvests.
+The garden program even played a role in Edison earning the Green Ribbon award in 2020!

 Currently, the Edison PTA pays for a part-time Garden Instructor, who creates lesson plans and teaches classes to each of our classes on a monthly basis.
 This is a valuable resource that we would love to continue to fund ongoing!